bnd5k/GoogleCalendarScraperExample/README.md

 # Usage
-* In terminal, run your program
+* In terminal, run the program

 ```
 ruby app.rb